openhab/website/blog/2024-12-15-openhab-4-3-release.md

 ### Introducing `oh-card` - A Shared Base for Card Widgets

-Since the introduction of Main UI with openHAB 3.0 four years ago, several times users requested the ability to modify the styling of Main UI's [card widgets](/docs/ui/components/#standard-widget-library-standalone-cards).
+Since introducing Main UI with openHAB 3.0 four years ago, several times users have requested the ability to modify the styling of Main UI's [card widgets](/docs/ui/components/#standard-widget-library-standalone-cards).
 Unfortunately, this was not possible in a common way for the various card widgets because some of them supported a style property, whilst others did not.

 With openHAB 4.3, we have finally implemented this long-awaited feature: It is now possible to provide CSS style and classes for the card itself, the header, content and footer of all `oh-****-card` widgets!